Why property and private vehicles should be taxed higher in India for equitable urban development

 Bringing it together: Financing urban infrastructure and amenities

 India requires an estimated Rs 3.5 lakh crore of investment in urban infrastructure and amenities every year over the next decade.
-However, we also face a large financing gap, which is limiting our ability to make these welfare-improving urban investments.58
+However, we also face a large financing gap, which is limiting our ability to make these welfare-improving urban investments.

 The principles in this section can help finance such investments.
 Consider a project like expanding a bus fleet or building a mass transit system.
 Based on the principles above, it should be financed using a combination of Central and state government funding, user charges, fossil fuel taxes, parking fees, and property taxes.
 Such a financing model reflects the distribution of benefits from the investment, and ensures that each contributing party is better off with the project than without.

-Specifically, the project will (a) boost economic activity and yield higher GST revenue, justifying government funding; (b) benefit commuters by cutting private transport costs, justifying user charges; (c) facilitate switching from private to public transport, justifying higher fees on private transport to reduce congestion and pollution;59 and (d) raise property values near transit stops, justifying using some property tax revenues to fund it.
+Specifically, the project will (a) boost economic activity and yield higher GST revenue, justifying government funding; (b) benefit commuters by cutting private transport costs, justifying user charges; (c) facilitate switching from private to public transport, justifying higher fees on private transport to reduce congestion and pollution; and (d) raise property values near transit stops, justifying using some property tax revenues to fund it.

 The key takeaway is that consumers, citizens, and property owners will all be better off after the project, even with user fees and property taxes, because the benefits will be higher than costs.
 However, if governments do not collect adequate user charges or property taxes, they may deem the project unaffordable and not undertake it.
 Thus, designing financing models that better align the benefits and costs of urban amenities can make it politically and economically viable to finance them.